ilg-deprecated/xpack.github.io-source/pages/develop/js-style-guide.md

 ### Modules

-Modules are a way of preventing multiple JavaScript units to polute the global namespace.
+Modules are a way of preventing multiple JavaScript units to pollute the global namespace.

 Objects defined at root level in a module are not global, but belong to the module; the usual name for this is _module-global_.